w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 * `index: int`: the index of the open request list.

-The Runtime check the following conditions in order for the function call to succeed:
+The PVF checks the following conditions in order for the function call to
+succeed:

 * The `index` is valid (the value is within range of the list).
 * The `recipient` ParaId corresponds to the ParaId of the caller of this